 What I do long for regarding the church, is that we move towards functioning as a community of God’s people who see relationship as essential above all other things.
 We begin to experience what Eugene Peterson has termed as ‘conversational humility,’ meaning we have shared conversation, with humbleness, allowing for the diversity of our strengths, gifts, abilities and differences.

-Our conversations do not consist of simply the surface issues, although there is nothing wrong in talking about basketball or a new novel we just finished or about our favorite music group.
-But, we are ultimately called to something deeper, as David Benner reminds us in his book, Sacred Companions, "This is not the same as discussing theology, church politics or even the Sunday sermon.
-Genuine spiritual intimacy involves sharing my experience, not simply my ideas.’"
 But now, I want to move on and briefly challenge us to guard against one of the biggest enemies of the church, at least in the western world.
 That enemy is called individualism.
 We, in America, and other parts of the western world, have been so trained in the ideology of individualism.
 I can make it on my own, I can pray on my own, I can worship on my own, I can reach others for Christ on my own.
 You see the mistake with those statements.
 There are too many ‘I’s’.
 Many times, there can be too much of ‘me, Jesus, and my Bible.’

 Yet, Christ called us into a body, into a family, to be part of a people.
 He called us into life with a variety of others who are to be joined to us, ones with whom we have covenant relationships.
 We know this from reading such passages as 1 Corinthians 12.
 For some of us, the body analogy has been overdone.
 But if we read the passages again, I wonder if we might find something fresh.

 We are not each individually Christ-followers.
 We are together Christ-followers.
 He accomplished so much through His intercession, death, resurrection, and ascension.
 Yes, He died so you and I could each spend eternity with Him.
-But He also accomplished all that we need to live life together, truly believing we have been called into this journey together.
+But He also accomplished everything we need in order to live life together, truly believing we have been called into this journey together.
 Let’s keep going deeper with one another.
 Let’s keep sharing our lives with one another.
 And the world will see something they haven’t seen since possibly the first century.

 But have you noticed that Sunday mornings are usually dedicated to one person, or possibly a handful.
 Yeah, we all sing, or most of us, and we all listen to the ‘preacher’, or most of us.
 But 1 Corinthians 14:26 seems to teach that all of us have something specific, and special, to give in the meeting.
 Thus, we must shield ourselves from taking on an audience mentality when we meet together.
 That means guarding against letting one person, or a handful, do everything and lead everything.
 For remember, we are the people of God called to share our lives together.
 And when we gather together, we must embrace the reality that ‘each one has’.
 We cannot leave it to the professional paid Christian behind the pulpit.
 It is us together.
 We are a team, we are a body.